Lost (TV series)

-Overview
+Series overview

 Season 1

 Season 1 begins with the aftermath of a plane crash, which leaves the surviving passengers of Oceanic Airlines Flight 815 on what seems to be an uninhabited tropical island.
-Jack Shephard, a spinal surgeon, becomes their leader.
-Their survival is threatened by a number of mysterious entities, including polar bears, an unseen creature that roams the jungle (the "Smoke Monster"), and the island's malevolent inhabitants known as "The Others".
-They encounter a French woman named Danielle Rousseau, who was shipwrecked on the island 16 years before the main story and is desperate for news of her daughter, Alex.
+Spinal surgeon Jack Shephard becomes their leader.
+Their survival is threatened by a number of mysterious entities, including polar bears, an unseen creature that roams the jungle (the "Smoke Monster"), and the island's malevolent inhabitants, known as "The Others".
+They encounter a French woman named Danielle Rousseau, who was shipwrecked on the island 16 years before the crash and is desperate for news of her daughter, Alex.
 They also find a mysterious metal hatch buried in the ground.
-While two survivors, Locke and Boone, try to force the hatch open, four others, Michael, Jin, Walt, and Sawyer attempt to leave on a raft that they have built.
+While two survivors, Locke and Boone, try to open the hatch, Michael, Jin, Walt, and Sawyer attempt to leave on a raft that they have built.
 Meanwhile, flashbacks center on details of the individual survivors' lives prior to the plane crash.

 Season 2

-Season 2 follows the growing conflict between the survivors and the Others and continues the theme of the clash between faith and science, while resolving old mysteries and posing new ones.
-The four survivors in the raft are ambushed by the Others, and they take Walt, Michael's son.
+Season 2 follows the growing conflict between the survivors and the Others.
+The four survivors on the raft are ambushed by the Others, and they take Michael's son Walt.
 The survivors are forced to return to the island, where they find the tail-section survivors (the "Tailies").
-A power struggle between Jack and John Locke over control of the guns and medicine located in the hatch develops, resolved in "The Long Con" by Sawyer when he gains control of them.
-The hatch is revealed to be a research station built some thirty years earlier by the Dharma Initiative, a scientific research project that involved conducting experiments on the island.
+A power struggle between Jack and Locke over control of the guns and medicine located in the hatch develops and is resolved by Sawyer when he gains control of them.
+The hatch is revealed to be a research station built 30 years earlier by the DHARMA Initiative, a scientific research project that involved conducting experiments on the island.
 A man named Desmond Hume had been living in the hatch for three years, activating a computer program every 108 minutes to prevent an unknown catastrophic event from occurring.
 To recover his son, Michael betrays the survivors, and Jack, Sawyer, and Kate are captured.
-Michael is given a boat and leaves the island with his son, while John destroys the computer in the hatch, whereupon an electromagnetic event shakes the island.
-This causes the island to be detected by scientists working for Penelope Widmore, and it is revealed that a similar event caused the breakup of the plane.
+Michael is given a boat and leaves the island with his son, while Locke destroys the computer in the hatch, resulting in an electromagnetic discharge.
+This causes the island to be detected by scientists working for Penny Widmore, and it is revealed that a similar event caused the breakup of the plane.